-Workforce Hub Locations
+Workforce Hub Locations Funded

-This NOFO will award grants to fund at least one Clean Jobs Workforce Network Hub (Workforce Hub) site that is located in or near the locations that are listed below.
-Each Workforce Hub will serve its "equity investment eligible communities" and "equity eligible persons" (as defined in this NOFO) that are located in or near the Workforce Hub's location.
+The Department has identified grantees for several of the Clean Jobs Workforce Hub regions under previous NOFOs.
+This NOFO will award grants to fund at least one Clean Jobs Workforce Network Hub (Workforce Hub) site that is located in or near Carbondale, Peoria, Danville, and Kankakee.
+Each Workforce Hub will serve its "equity investment eligible communities" and "equity investment eligible persons" (as defined in this NOFO) that are located in or near the Workforce Hub's location.
 If the Workforce Hub site is not physically located within the Workforce Hub municipality listed below, then the applicant must demonstrate that the Workforce Hub site is geographically "near" and readily accessible to individuals within the Workforce Hub municipality.